Druid-of-Luhn/druid-of-luhn.github.io/_posts/2014-10-13-How-to-install-BitchX.md

 tags:
  - howto
  - unix
+ - tutorial
 ---
+Although it has an unfortunate name, BitchX is a very good IRC client.
+Very simple to use but also extremely powerful for power users, you can install this faviourite of an IRC client just about anywhere, so you can continue your workflow.

 ## Step 1: Get BitchX

 You first need to install BitchX to your computer.
 To do this, copy/paste this into the Terminal: